 Apply by May 1 for the Fall 2020 School Year

 ORCA admits students once a year.
 The next admission review of prospective applicants will begin in May 2017.
 The annual deadline to apply is May 1 (or the Monday following if the 1st occurs on a weekend).
 Students are notified of admission status on May 15.

-Recent program expansion added new faculty and two new classrooms to accomodate more students, which will allow ORCA to admit up to 60 students annually.
+Recent program expansion added new faculty and two new classrooms to accommodate more students, which will allow ORCA to admit up to 60 students annually.